cms-opendata-workshop/workshop-lesson-objects/_episodes/04-event-selection.md

 ---
 title: "Event Selection"
-teaching:
+teaching: 15 min
-exercises:
+exercises: 15 min
 questions:
-- "How do I select events based on muons and taus?"
+- "How do I select events based on physics objects?"
 .objectives:
+- "Understand typical object selection criteria"
-- "Select events based on muon pt+eta requirements, IDs and isolation"
+- "Implement selections for the muon and tau examples"
+- "Begin the workshop's physics analysis example" .keypoints:
+- "Selection criteria include kinematic limits (momentum and angle), identification, and isolation."
-- "Select events based on tau pt+eta+charge requirements, IDs and isolation"
+- "Kinematic limits are usually based on detector ranges and the physics process being studied."
-- "Access an object code collection"
-.keypoints:
--
--
--
+- "Identification and isolation criteria depend mostly on your physics analysis goals."
 ---